cl-test-grid/cl-prj-notify/README.md

 ## Motivation

-   When cl-test-grid detects many regressions in some library, we sant to inform the library authors.
-Informing library authors taks lot of manual work: google for the library home page, learn where it's issue tracker or makling list, send the message.
+   When cl-test-grid detects regressions in some library, we sant to inform the library authors.
+Informing library authors takes lot of manual work: google for the library home page, learn where its issue tracker or makling list is, send the message.

-   We want to authomate this.
+   As we constantly detect regressions in many libraries want to authomate this.

    Also, other CL community members have similar needs.